-The Birdcage – Also known as the gymnasium, located on Banks Street next to the Roussel Building.
+The Birdcage – Also known as the Gayle & Tom Benson Arena, located on Banks Street next to the Roussel Building.

 Blue and White Day – Days that are designated for students and faculty to celebrate Jesuit spirit by wearing the school colors.
 All are invited to take part in a great tradition of spirit.
 Blue and White Days are posted on the calendar.
 (See Blue and White Day Guidelines.)

 Blue Jay – the mascot of Jesuit High School.
 (See Jayson.)

 Blue Jay Shop – located outside the Student Commons, the Blue Jay Shop is Jesuit’s bookstore and your source for Jesuit apparel, gifts, and accessories for students, Alumni, parents, fans, friends, and future Blue Jays.
 Visit the Blue Jay Shop or browse the selection online.
 (See Campus for a map/location.)

 Blue Jay Spirit – Show your love for Jesuit by using Blue Jay mobile and tablet backgrounds, Facebook cover photos, and more!
 (See Jayson’s Lagniappe.)

 Bulletin – The Bulletin is the official catalog and student handbook of Jesuit High School published annually.
 (See Bulletin.)